purplefroggamblingrebellion/AdvancedBuildingForWHITEWALK/README.md

 ### Better Sky
 Click on the Pick button, and a new skybox settings menu opens up.

-Time Of Day: Changes the time depending on the number in the text box next to it.
+**Time Of Day**: Changes the time depending on the number in the text box next to it.
 If empty, Time Of Day is 12.

-Fog End: Changes the end length of the fog depending on the number, higher number = less fog, lower = more fog.
+**Fog End**: Changes the end length of the fog depending on the number, higher number = less fog, lower = more fog.
 If empty, Fog End is 10000.

-Brightness: Changes the brightness, 2 is the default brightness in WHITEWALK.
+**Brightness**: Changes the brightness, 2 is the default brightness in WHITEWALK.
 If empty, Brightness is 2.

-Fog Color: Changes the fog color, use RGB with 3 values, you can seperate them with space or comma.
+**Fog Color**: Changes the fog color, use RGB with 3 values, you can seperate them with space or comma.

 There are many skyboxes to choose from as well.